Dynamics of Loschmidt echoes from operator growth in noisy quantum many-body systems: Generic picture

-where $c_{\mathrm{s}}$ is another constant that in principle depends on model parameters and $(1-p)^{2t}$ is the surviving probability of a nonidentity operator up to time $t$.
+where $c_{\mathrm{s}}$ is another constant that in principle depends on model parameters.
 One important consequence of Eq.~\eqref{eq:op_size_strong_dissip} is that the operator size average saturates to a constant value

+where $t_0$ is the earliest time after which Eq.~\eqref{eq:op_size_strong_dissip} holds.
 For the intermediate regime $pt\sim 1$, we expect that the competition between unitary operator growth and dissipation amounts to a nontrivial evolution equation, which generically depends on the details of the model and hence is not universal.